delboy1978uk/jquery.cookiebar/README.md

 2. Run "npm install" to install required grunt packages.
 3. Run "grunt minify" to minify js and css.
 4. Remember to add the short license back into the top of the minified files.
 Change Log
 -------
 ####v1.1.0####

  * Added dist folder that contains minified files.
- * Added custom function support for accept and cancel buttons.
+ * Added custom function support for accept and decline buttons.
  * Added support for stopping redirect after accepting.

 ####v1.0.0####